-The first degree offered by PCU-WHS is the Bachelor of Disability Management (BDM) which is a degree with an applied focus.
-It is the first and only degree of this nature and level internationally.
+The Bachelor of Disability Management (BDM) is a unique degree with an applied focus.
+The degree is unique because it is the first and only degree of this nature and level internationally.

-The BDM provides graduates with the underpinning knowledge, skills and competencies for two-fold careers.
-First, the degree provides graduates with the education and skills to assist absent workers to return to work.
-As well, the graduates have the training to assist employing organizations, service providers and insurers in the public, private and not-for-profit sectors to introduce and operate effective and responsive Disability Management (DM) and Return to Work (RTW) programs.
+The BDM provides graduates with two key focuses:

+- 1) the knowledge, skills and competencies to assist absent workers to return to work, and - the knowledge, skills and competencies to assist employing organizations, service providers and insurers in the public, private and not-for-profit sectors to introduce and operate cost-effective and responsive Disability Management (DM) and Return to Work (RTW) programs.

-The program will be of interest to working adults who want a credential related to their current field of activity - most frequently health, human resources, occupational health and safety, insurance, rehabilitation, case management, union representation, disability services or government services, and to students graduating from high school, who wish to pursue a career in workplace health science.
+The Bachelor of Disability Management degree will be of interest to working adults who seek a credential related to their current field of activity - most typically health, human resources, occupational health and safety, insurance, rehabilitation, case management, union representation, disability services or government services, and to students graduating from high school, who wish to pursue a career in workplace health sciences.

-In the evolving field of disability management, the degree is designed to give students the necessary technical skills and to empower them as leaders in reshaping the approach and systems involving workers with disabilities, injuries, illnesses or health conditions.
+In the new and evolving field of disability management, this degree is designed to give students the necessary technical skills and to empower them as leaders in reshaping the approach and systems involving workers with disabilities, injuries, illnesses or health conditions.

-The degree is comprised of 120 credits.
+The BDM degree is comprised of 120 credits.
 These include 78 specialized credits related to the area and 42 credits of both required and discretionary electives.
-Electives can be taken online through our partnering institutions or students may use previously earned credits from one and two year college programs or other university-level credit programs to fill the elective requirements.
+Electives can be taken online through our partnering institutions or students may use previously earned credits from one- and two-year college programs or other university-level credit programs to fill the elective requirements.
 The degree courses can be completed by program years 1-4, as outlined below and/or can be taken on an individual self-paced approach by working professionals.